web analytics

 Dreams show us the things that we suppress from our consciousness – in vivid color right before our eyes.
 They highlight consistent obstacles that we may not be aware of, or would rather pretend don’t exist.
 Recurring dreams bring our shadow up to the surface for conscious examination, so that we may shine awareness on them.

 Recurring dreams can also show us desires that we suppress.
 The goals that we feel are out of reach.
 They can show us a persistent problem in our relationships.
 Suppressed emotions.
-Anything that we are stuck on or constantly thinking about in waking life can be represented in a recurring dream.

 Back when I was a teenager I had recurring dreams of flooding and running from a flood for years!
 In one dream I was with a group of people and we were stacking up all the items around us in order to gain height over a rising flood.
 In another my home was being flooded as I ran up the stairs.